Efficient jobs¶

 The user may benefit from more CPUs, as the program may be CPU limited.

-It may be that the program used is designed to use 20 CPUs maximally, hence scheduling 20 cores is perfect!
+It may be that the program used is designed to use all the scheduled cores maximally, hence scheduling that amount of cores is perfect!

-It may be that using 20 cores is a strategy of the user: using multiple cores always brings computational overhead and hence wasted CPU resources.
+It may be that using less cores is a strategy of the user: using multiple cores always brings computational overhead and hence wasted CPU resources.

 Answer